 Even so, I had a particularly difficult time dealing with Lea Kirino, one of the two main characters in Suicide Club alongside Anja Nilsson.
 The novel itself is immensely readable.
 Heng does take an interesting spin on the model minority myth by providing flashbacks to Lea’s childhood.
 We find out that Lea is torn between the memory of her mother, Uju, who was determined to make her daughter into an immortal and that of her alive but missing father, Kaito, who became a fugitive of the government labelled “antisanct.”
 In this fictional world, the upward mobility is taken to an extent that promises immortality, and brings with it more complications.
 Tellingly, one of Lea’s insurance firm’s clients is a Musk as in Elon Musk.
 However, the more I read the more frustrated I became at Lea, who seemed unbearably self-occupied and immature despite being over a hundred years old.
 While that would be hardly a character trait unique to Lea and quite common among lifers, I still desired more growth from her.

 The dynamic between Lea and Anja, however, proved to be more interesting.
 Anja, the daughter of a famous Swedish opera singer whose misalignment covered the front pages of the news, turns out to be the one who came up with the idea of viral videos.
 Even as the new leader of the Suicide Club, she finds it difficult to decide what to do with her own life as well as that of her mother’s.
 Lea somehow becomes the catalyst that prompts Anja into action, leading to a Thelma and Louise-esque ending minus suicide.
 The ending provided a much desired relief for me though I could not help but wonder what chaos the two women might have left behind in the city.
-All in all, Heng’s debut was an enjoyable read and one that might also work well as a text to teach in the classroom.
+All in all, Heng’s debut was an enjoyable read and one that might also work well as a text to teach in the classroom and open up discussions.